-Using specially designed ASME Coded, Certifiable, FAST Tanks allows the use of a very fast distillation process to recover the volatile solvent that has a lower boiling point than any compound you would extract out so that you can capture all those volatile compounds extracted as well as all other compounds produced by a plant.
+Using specially designed costly ASME Coded, Certifiable, FAST Tanks allows the use of a very fast distillation process to recover the volatile solvent that has a lower boiling point than any compound you would extract out so that you can capture all those volatile compounds extracted as well as all other compounds produced by a plant.
 These tanks cost more to build but you can amortize out immediately.
 Using a pump that has to be rebuilt and kept up means you will never amortize out.
 This cost is passed on to the consumer forever with great limitations as you will learn.

 The recovered solvent can be used over again indefinitely due to the gentle nature of distilling at low temperatures and pressures verus the high friction heat and pressure created by a pump.

 By using distillation which keeps the solvent in liquid phase it allows us to use a liquid solvent at any temp and contact time to target and or avoid specific compounds based on their physical properties such as molecular size, polarity, melting points, boiling points, freezing points and condensing points.
 This process starts with a sub freezing solvent because you use the recovered solvent was just condensed by dropping the temp to condense it.
 Adding heat to that solvent is how you perform a heated extraction.
 So colder is first faster and ready to go.

 A loop system or pump based system brags about speed claiming they are faster because they use less solvent and have less to recover.

 The fact is that you have no choice in the matter in how much solvent is required.
 You have to fill the column and hydrate it with liquid solvent to begin dissolving the compounds that will be washed out by the second and third volumes.
 You cannot decrease the amount required to do that.

 Then you have to wash the second volume out with a third volume because the first and second sort of mixed together.